jdmonin/JSettlers2/doc/Readme.developer.md

 To help with security and prevent cheats, by default debug commands are disabled except for practice games.
-If you need to use debug commands on a multi-player server, start that server with `-Djsettlers.allow.debug=Y` and connect with username `debug`.
+If you need to use debug commands on a multi-player server, start that server with `-Djsettlers.allow.debug=Y` on its command line, then connect with username `debug`.
-For security, please use sqlite or another database and make a "debug" account with a password (see [Readme.md](../Readme.md) section "Database Setup").
 Except for practice games, no other username can use debug commands.

+For security, if you must use the "debug" user outside of your own laptop or workstation, please use sqlite or another database and make a "debug" account with a password (see [Readme.md](../Readme.md) section "Database Setup").

 `D.ebugPrintln` is turned on or off for each java class by the import at the top of the file.
 For example if you wanted to see D.ebugPrintln output for soc.game.SOCPlayer,